Last updated on June 12th, 2026

-(Last Updated On: May 5, 2021)The medieval Swedish town of Borgå (Old Town Porvoo) is a fun and easy day trip from Helsinki, Finland.
+The picture-perfect medieval Swedish town of Borgå (now the heart of Old Town Porvoo) is a fun and easy day trip from Helsinki, Finland.
+It’s one of the oldest and most picturesque of Finland’s medieval Swedish towns.

-A blend of Swedish, Russian, and Finnish history
+Porvoo has Swedish, Russian, and Finnish history

 While the area along the Porvoonjoki River has been a trade route since prehistoric times, the coastal area seems to have had little permanent settlement when Sweden established a presence here in the 13th century.

-Over time, a large fortress was built on a hill above the new town.
-Although virtually nothing remains of the fort today, it must have helped protect both the Swedish residents of this distant outpost and the valuable trade goods that flowed through it.
+Although virtually nothing remains of the fort today, it must have protected both the Swedish residents of this distant outpost and the valuable trade goods that flowed through it.

 With a busy port and a location on the King’s Road (also called the Great Coast Road), Borgå became one of the largest cities in Finland.
-It must have been a very busy place while Sweden was at the height of its power and influence.
+It must have been a very busy place when Sweden was at the height of its power and influence.

 In 1809 Finnish leaders met with Tsar Alexander I in Borgå’s church.

-By that time Russia had invaded deep into Swedish territory and it was only a matter of time (six months) until Sweden officially handed control of Finnish areas over to Russia.
-In Borgå, Finnish leaders swore allegiance to the Russian emperor.
-In exchange, Alexander I recognized Finland a separate entity within the Russian empire (a Grand Duchy), authorized the continued use of existing Swedish laws, language, and Lutheran religious practices.
+Finnish leaders in Borgå saw what was coming and swore allegiance to the Russian emperor.
+In exchange, Alexander I recognized Finland as a separate entity within the Russian Empire (a Grand Duchy) and authorized the continued use of existing Swedish laws, language, and Lutheran religious practices.

 As part of the Russian empire, the city continued to thrive in the 19th century.
 That resulted in a plan to demolish the crowded old wooden city and replace it with a spacious modern Empire-style city built on a regular street grid.